 In the last year, Short Term Home Insurance Comparison in JHB there has seemed, to be, one issue, after another, which brought with them, true controversy!
 We have witnessed partisan, political differences, on issues, including, freedom of the press, health care/ medical insurance, immigration, tax reform, etc, while, nearly every day, noticed, a continuing discussion, on what has been characterized, as the Russian Investigation.
-While most of these issues, have been predominantly, divided, along political party lines, the most recent issue, which is trade tariffs, Short Term Let Home Insurance has been amongst the most divisive!
+While most of these issues, have been predominantly, divided, along political party lines, the most recent issue, which is trade tariffs, Compare Short Term Home Insurance has been amongst the most divisive!
 Even though, members of both parties, have either supported, President Trump’s approach, or opposed it, it is important to recognize, there is no simple answer, and several underlying factors, to consider, both, in terms of being relevant/ useful, and sustainable.
 This article will attempt to briefly examine, review, and discuss, 6 of these.

 1. Address unfair importing/ dumping: The issue of certain nations, using apparently, unfair techniques, to take advantage, and dumping their products, at below – market rates, is not a new one.
 Most nations impose certain tariffs, either to raise needed funds, or to assist their companies, which hire Americans, within this nation.
 However, the issue, is not, black – and – white, but, rather many factors, and/ or ramifications, come into play.
 In today’s global marketplace, many products use, products, parts, components, and labor, provided in various parts of the world.
 For example, many foreign auto manufacturers, assemble their cars, in local, American assembly plants.
 In many cases, the so – called American companies, are actually less American, than the foreign ones!
 There must be a fine – line, and an approach, which balances, concept, with actions!

-5. Often results in higher prices: When tariffs are imposed on items, like aluminum, the result, includes increasing costs of manufacturing beers and sodas (in aluminum cans), Short Term Home Contents Insurance as well as impacting production costs for companies, such as Boeing (because plane exteriors are largely, made of aluminum), and automobiles.
+5. Often results in higher prices: When tariffs are imposed on items, like aluminum, the result, includes increasing costs of manufacturing beers and sodas (in aluminum cans), Short Term Home Insurance as well as impacting production costs for companies, such as Boeing (because plane exteriors are largely, made of aluminum), and automobiles.
 Why create raising prices, and risk inflation, hurting consumers and manufacturers, merely to flex America’s so – called, muscle?

 6. International goodwill: Australia claims, President Trump promised, there would be no imposed tariffs, on steel, and, wouldn’t you think, they would feel, now, they can’t trust this man, or our nation?
 Don’t we need, more goodwill, rather than polarizing?